ghvillasboas/CloudKitTest/README.md

 2. Create Record Types (left column) and add a new record by clicking the "+" button.

-3. Enter "Heros" as the new record type.
+3. Enter "Heroes" as the new record type.

 4. Add a new attribute named "name" and type String.
 It should look like the image below.